 Supplies for the Decoupage Spring Cutting Board:

-- Wood cutting board that you do not want to use in the kitchen
+- A wood cutting board that you do not want to use in the kitchen

 - Chalk or Acrylic paint